 Robert Mylne’s original design can still be seen on the decorative tiles in the bridge’s southern pedestrian subway.

-The Illuminated River artwork for Blackfriars Bridge will use a colour scheme that closely complements the red pillar supports that remain from the original Blackfriars Railway Bridge.
-Subtle scarlet and mauve hues will gracefully reveal the underside of Blackfriars Bridge.
+The Illuminated River artwork for Blackfriars Bridge uses a colour scheme that closely complements the red pillar supports that remain from the original Blackfriars Railway Bridge.
+Subtle scarlet and mauve hues gracefully reveal the underside of the bridge.